bead.participants

 validate_against_spec(spec: ParticipantMetadataSpec) -> tuple[bool, list[str]]

-Validate participant_metadata against a specification.
+Validate participant_metadata against spec.

 get_attribute(key: str, default: JsonValue = None) -> JsonValue